 Guayabo National Monument, set on the jungle-rich slopes of the Turrialba Volcano, protects one of Costa Rica’s most important archaeological sites, Guayabo de Turrialba.
-The historic ruins make up the largest pre-Columbian city ever discovered in Costa Rica.
+The historic ruins make up the largest pre-Columbian city discovered in Costa Rica.

-Guayabo National Monument is located northwest of the city of Turrialba, in the District of Santa Teresita in the canton of Turrialba, province of Cartago.
-It protects the Guayabo de Turrialba archaeological site.
+Guayabo National Monument is located northwest of Turrialba, in the District of Santa Teresita in the canton of Turrialba, province of Cartago.
+It was established to protect the Guayabo de Turrialba archaeological site.

-Set on the jungle-rich slopes of the Turrialba Volcano the site is one of Costa Rica’s most important archaeological sites.
-The Guayabo site belongs to the cultural region called Intermedia Area, ranging from Alajuela in Costa Rica to the plains of the Orinoco River in Venezuela and northern Ecuador.
+The Guayabo site belongs to the Intermediate Area cultural region, ranging from Alajuela in Costa Rica to the plains of the Orinoco River in Venezuela and northern Ecuador.

 The economy of this indigenous group was based on agriculture, hunting and fishing.
-The pottery and gold artifacts that were unearthed from here are now on display at the National Museum in San Jose.
+The pottery and gold artifacts unearthed from here are now on display at the National Museum in San Jose.